lcopeland001/guess-who2/README.md

 [x] `npm init --yes` and `npm install express`
 [x] Add start script to 'pakage.json'
-[x] Create an express server that listens on a port
-[] Add HTML to index.HTML and make sure it displays on localhost:PORT [] npm start
+[x] Create an express server that listens on a port [x] Add HTML to index.HTML and make sure it displays on localhost:PORT [x] TEST-npm start

 You will be creating a pick-the-person game with HTML, CSS, and jQuery!